To Rev. Kate Stevens:

 You published a call to listen and hear stories that have not been told.
 Mine was one of them.
 You chose not to tell it.
 You chose not to ask about it.
 You chose, in the years that followed, not to respond to any communication about what was happening to a man you knew.

-On the Question of Peacekeeping Your Recorder account describes how you had recruited several people to do peacekeeping "to deal with any hecklers or angry motorists."
+Your Recorder account describes how you had recruited several people to do peacekeeping "to deal with any hecklers or angry motorists."

 The record raises a question I have never been able to get answered: what authority did those peacekeepers have?
 What instructions were they given?
 What did it mean, in practice, to be designated a peacekeeper at an event you co-organized?

 Katherine Hennessey assumed a monitoring and enforcement role on that bridge.
-The June 29, 2020 audio recording — made on her own devices — documents her coaching her husband on what he supposedly witnessed, for the purpose of a police report.
+The June 29, 2020 audio recording — made on her own devices — documents her coaching her husband on what he supposedly witnessed for the purpose of a police report.
 The same recording documents her stating "I really don't care about your life."
 The same woman filed the first of eight unverified reports against me in the days that followed.

 I am not asking you to have known what would follow.
 I am asking whether you understand that the infrastructure of that day — the peacekeeping roles, the enforcement posture, the designation of certain people as monitors and others as disruptions — set something in motion that you have never publicly acknowledged.

 The peacekeeper became the assailant.
 On April 7, 2026, Katherine Hennessey and Brook Batteau were arraigned in Franklin County District Court on charges of Assault and Battery and Malicious Destruction of Property.
+They entered pleas of not guilty.
+They are currently on bail with stay-away conditions.
+As recently as June 12, 2026, a vehicle I believe belongs to Brook Batteau drove past my rented property at 119 State Street — within the stay-away distance — while I had a witness present.
+I reported it to the DA's office the same day.

 You have said nothing.